 An Addisonian crisis frequently occurs in patients with known adrenal insufficiency.
 Studies in patients on chronic replacement therapy for adrenal insufficiency have revealed an incidence of 5 to 10 adrenal crises/100 patient years and suggested a mortality rate from an adrenal crisis of 0.5/100 patient-years.
 Of 444 patients in one study, 42% reported at least one crisis; the frequency of crises was calculated to be 6.3/100 patient years.
 Patients with primary adrenal insufficiency were slightly more likely than those with secondary adrenal insufficiency to have a crisis.
 The most frequent triggers were infectious causes.
 Studies of critically ill patients with septic shock (excluding patients with known adrenal insufficiency or patients on glucocorticoid therapy) have shown an incidence ranging from 19% to 54%.
 Secondary adrenal insufficiency has been demonstrated in 31% of patients admitted to a critical care unit.

-Adrenal corticosteroids aid the body's ability to retain sodium, excrete potassium, and handle stress.
-Deficient levels cause increased renal sodium loss and potassium reabsorption, resulting in decreased intravascular volume, vascular tone, cardiac output, and renal perfusion.
+Adrenal corticosteroids aid the body's ability to retain sodium, excrete potassium and handle stress.
+Deficient levels cause increased renal sodium loss and potassium reabsorption, resulting in decreased intravascular volume, vascular tone, cardiac output and renal perfusion.
 This, in turn, lowers arterial blood pressure, which may lead to postural hypotension, compensatory tachycardia, and eventual vascular collapse.
 Reduced renal perfusion causes water retention, which dilutes the extracellular fluid and causes the cells to leak potassium.
 Circulatory collapse impairs urinary excretion of waste products, causing elevated levels of blood urea nitrogen and creatinine.

+Cortisol and aldosterone are glucocorticoid hormones synthesized from cholesterol by enzymes of the cytochrome P450 family in the zona fasciculate, the middle area of the adrenal cortex.
 Cortisol is the primary hormone involved in the human stress response and has multiple effects throughout the body.
 It helps regulate the supply of glucose in the body by triggering gluconeogenesis or stimulating glycogen synthesis in the liver.
 It affects pH by regulating sodium and potassium levels.
 It weakens the immune response by preventing T-cell proliferation and preventing T-cells from recognizing interleukin signals.
 Additionally, excess cortisol may cause atrophy of the hippocampus, leading to memory loss.
 As a response to an environmental stressor, the hypothalamus releases corticotropin-releasing hormone (CRH).
 CRH stimulates the anterior pituitary to release corticotropin, which travels through the bloodstream to the adrenal cortex where corticotropin then upregulates cortisol production.